SimeonHristov99/ML_24-25/notes.md

 (3,)
 ```

 The multinomial classifier has the same number of coefficients and intercepts as one-vs-rest.
 Although these two approaches work differently, they learn the same number of parameters and, roughly speaking, the parameters have the same interpretations.
+More on the way this works [in Wikipedia](https://en.wikipedia.org/wiki/Multinomial_logistic_regression).

-- If you fit a logistic regression model on a classification problem with `3` classes and `100` features, how many coefficients would you have, including intercepts?
+If you fit a logistic regression model on a classification problem with `3` classes and `100` features, how many coefficients would you have, including intercepts?

 ```text
 A. 101